 But how does the enterprise Ethereum stack use these tools?
-Well, for that there are many components in the execution Sublayer.
-Moreover, using that equipment the smart contract tools function.
+Well, for that, there are many components in the execution Sublayer.
+Moreover, using that equipment, the smart contract tools function.
 We’ll talk about the execution sublayer later in the article.

-It comes with the APIs for communicating with clients.
-The primary API JSON-RPC is needed for submitting transactions and deploying smart contracts.
+It comes with APIs for communicating with clients.
+The primary API JSON-RPC is needed for submitting transactions and deploying Ethereum smart contracts.
 Furthermore, other APIs call external services and maintain inter-blockchain operations.
 In short, it comes with three sublayers.
 Let’s see what they are –

 - Permissions and Credentials Sublayer